KyleTryon/sentry-alert-tx-1/AlertTX-1/docs/UI_FRAMEWORK_OVERVIEW.md

   - ScreenManager: stack-based navigation between screens.
   - Theme: centralized colors and styles; changeable at runtime.
   - DisplayConfig and DisplayUtils: single source of truth and helpers for sizing, text, and layout.
+  - Ringtones: selectable in Settings, preview on select, and persisted in NVS.

 ## Source layout